Last Updated on February 4, 2021

 Check out all the details about South Africa’s reopening to tourism.

-As of June 2020, Tanzania has been accepting tourists into the country with no mandatory quarantine.
+As of June 2020, Tanzania has been accepting tourists into the country with no mandatory test nor quarantine.
 However, temperature checks, wearing of mask, and social distancing has been strictly observed.

 As early as May, President John Magufuli has been encouraging foreign tourists and investors to visit Tanzania for normal holidays and business.
 Since the number of Covid-19 cases in the country has gone down tremendously, the president has directed the country’s Ministry of Tourism to invite airline companies to fly foreign tourists to Tanzania.